 Taro (Colocasia esculenta) and caladiums (Caladium spp.) are plants native to the tropical regions of Asia and central and northern South America, respectively, that share the common name "elephant ears."
 When planting elephant ears, choose a full sun to full shade location in the garden, depending on the species.
 In Texas, both kinds of elephant ears are easily grown in the coastal regions where they thrive and reproduce rapidly in U.S. Department of Agriculture plant hardiness zones 9 through 10.
 In colder areas that fall in USDA zones 6 through 8, elephant ears can still be grown in the summer garden but should be lifted and taken indoors for storage when the weather turns cold.

 Things You'll Need

-- Balanced garden fertilizer
+Balanced 8-8-8 garden fertilizer

 Clear the area of competing weeds.
 Add up to a 2- to 3-inch layer of well-rotted compost and mix into the soil where the elephant ears will be planted.
 Do not add fertilizer at this time.

 Water the elephant ears often.
 While actively growing, you cannot overwater them.
 However, when they start to turn yellow and decline in the fall, taper off the amount of water and fertilizer given to the plants.
-The corms will rot if given too much water late in the season.
+The roots will rot if given too much water late in the season.